nitinkgp23/bdaybot/README.md

 - [ ]  Convert above into an extension or a web-app
 - [ ]  Launch it as an .exe file for windows

-Any suggestions or cotributions are welcome!
+Any suggestions or contributions are welcome!